yirene/pipe2d_tutorial/pipe2d.md

 ```

 Now you can download images, calibrations and pfsConfig files from the Hilo server to the empty data repository created in the last step.
+If you were processing PFS data on the Hilo server, the data and calibration are already ingested, and environments are already set.
+You can skip ingestion and defects setting steps.

 The data processing starts with ingesting calibrations.
 Note: it is suggested to put downloaded calibration files in the directory `/PATH/TO/pfs/dataRepo/CALIB/calib_test`